GitHub PR Interaction with Jenkins¶

 There are a number of Jenkins builds that do not normally run pre-merge, but do

-run post-merge, nightly, or weekly.
+run post-merge or nightly.
 These builds include lower-priority

 platforms (e.g., macOS), and specialized options (e.g.,